ArchiveBox/docs/Quickstart.md

-Using ArchiveBox involves installing the ArchiveBox dependencies, creating a folder to store your archive data, and then importing a list of links to the archive by running the `./archive` binary.
+Using ArchiveBox involves installing the ArchiveBox dependencies, creating a folder to store your archive data, and then importing a list of links to the archive by running `./archive <links_file>`.

 ArchiveBox officially supports Ubuntu, FreeBSD, and macOS, but likely runs on many other systems.
 You can run it on any system that supports Docker, including Windows.
 See [here](https://github.com/pirate/ArchiveBox/wiki/Install#docker-setup) for docker instructions.